 To conceptually - and technically! - separate these two repositories, they also live in different places.
-We keep the stable repository at Google Code, and the development repository at BitBucket.
-Enzo is (as of 2.1) developed in a relatively simple fashion:
+We keep both the stable repository and the development repository at BitBucket.
+Enzo is (as of 2.2) developed in a relatively simple fashion:

 - 1. On BitBucket, developers "fork" the primary development repository. - 2.
 When a piece of work is ready to be shared, a "pull request" is issued.
 This notifies the current set of Enzo curators that a new feature has been suggested for inclusion. - 3.
 After these features have been accepted, they are pulled into the development branch.
 New features will be aggregated into patch releases on the "stable" branch. - 4.
-When a new patch release is issued, the current development branch is pushed to the "stable" branch on Google Code.
+When a new patch release is issued, the current development branch is pushed to the "enzo-stable" repository on Bitbucket.